sengteamA/farm2/README.md

    click Import... > General > File System, then choose the "farm" directory that was extracted earlier.

+4. The source code will be accessible in the "./src/" subdirectory.
+   You can also access the tests, which are in "./tests/", and the Javadoc documentation, which is in "./doc/".

 This has been tested with Java 11 JDK.

 ## How to run